 Secretary of State Series (1801-9)

-This second series contains ten volumes to date, of a projected sixteen (1986--); the eleventh volume is currently at press.
+This second series contains eleven volumes to date, of a projected seventeen (1986--); volume 12 is scheduled for publication in spring 2021.
 The Secretary of State Series documents Madison's diplomatic and political career during the two presidential administrations of Thomas Jefferson, in which Madison oversaw the negotiations for the Louisiana Purchase and the integration of those territories into the United States, and attempted to maintain a viable neutrality for the United States vis-à-vis warring France and Great Britain.
 As secretary of state, Madison presided over one of the busiest offices in Washington.
 He was responsible for the Patent Office, issued all federal commissions, ensured the public laws were put into print, and served as official liaison between the president and the governors of states and territories.
 Most important for these volumes, Madison was the addressee of diplomatic pouches and letters from five ministers and over fifty consuls worldwide, as well as about a dozen commissioners.

 Presidential Series (1809-17)